 Automation isn’t “set and forget.”
 You need to watch it, measure it, and keep improving.

-Track key metrics: uptime, cycle time, scrap rates, bottlenecks.
+Track key metrics including: uptime, cycle time, scrap rates, bottlenecks.
 Use tools like RTLS (Real-Time Location Systems) to monitor how materials, people, and equipment move.
 This helps you spot wasted time and streamline flow.

 Keep refining.
 Small tweaks over time often bring bigger gains than massive one-off projects.